 On the Trails

 Always ease into trail runs, with or without the use of HIIT.
 They have a higher injury risk than track runs.
 Once a runner is comfortable on the trail, however, HIIT can add a needed boost to their run.
 Mix five 30-second sprints into a 20-minute run.
 Once that is no longer a challenge, the runner can aim for a 40-minute run broken up by ten 30-second sprints.

 Find a hill with a comfortable incline.
 Set a timer for 30 seconds and sprint as hard as possible up the hill.
 Rest periods are however long it takes to walk back down the hill.
 Repeat three times with the goal in mind of four 1-minute sprints with a downhill jog serving as a rest period.

 How Much is Enough?

 New HIIT users often make the mistake of pushing themselves too hard.
 This only leads to injury.
 Newcomers and anyone training for a competition or marathon should only incorporate HIIT twice a week.
-Anyone using HIIT as their main training method can increase their use to three or four times a week with at least one rest day in between.
+Anyone using HIIT for beginners as their main training method can increase their use to three or four times a week with at least one rest day in between.

 - Runner’s World, The Ultimate Guide